stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/Post Setup/README.md

 2) MaciASL - DSDT and SSDT software

+3) LockSleep - App I made to do what DisplaySleepLock does above - useful to put into dock to make it an easy process

-3) OpenCore Configurator.app - For editing your config.plist
+4) OpenCore Configurator.app - For editing your config.plist

-4) TextMate.app - better text editing app - edit anything including config.plist
+5) TextMate.app - better text editing app - edit anything including config.plist

-5) ProperTree_Ventura.zip - config.plist editor
+6) ProperTree_Ventura.zip - config.plist editor
 	A) Install the Python Package first or else ProperTree will not run
 	B) Ventura specific build I made from source